serraict/serraict.github.io/_posts/scrum-toolbox/2019-10-03-assessing-team-growth.md

 then by looking through this lens, we see the desired direction of growth with the lens' distortion.

+Like the catch wires guiding the growth of a grapevine, our lens will guide the growth of our team.

-If we aim to be an agile, self-organizing team, then the lens' distortions should be towards agility and self-organization.
+If we aim to be an agile, self-organizing team, then our lens' distortions should be towards agility.
-The agility focus of the lens reveals itself by embracing ambiguity and uncertainty, and by trusting people's intrinsic desire to improve and to grow, and their ability to skillfully inspect their growth themselves.
+The agility focus of the lens reveals itself by embracing ambiguity and uncertainty, and by trusting people's intrinsic desire to improve and to grow, and their ability to skillfully inspect and adapt accordingly.

-> Tell me how you measure me,
-> and I will tell you how I will behave.
->
-> Eliyahu M. Goldratt, the Haystack Syndrom, 1990

 We measure what we see.
 We get what we measure.